anderlex/anderlex/README.md

 </div>

 ### 👨‍💻 About me :
-I'm intern ML-engineer and Python-developer from Russia.
+I'm intern ML-engineer and FullStack Python-developer from Russia.
 - 📘 Bachelor's degree in 02.03.01 Mathematics and Computer Science (NSU, Novosibirsk).
 Average score: 4.7
 - 👨‍🎓 Studying for a master's degree in 01.04.02 Applied Mathematics and Computer Science (MSU, Moscow).
-- 📐 Learning Machine Learning and Deep Learning.
 ---
 ### 🗣️ Languages :
 <div>